jhu-bids/TermHub/docs/graph.md

 # Documentation about vocabulary hierarchy algorithms and display
+## Terminology
+**Expansion set**: Set of concepts/nodes in the concept set expansion, including any nodes in the definition that were not marked as excluded. _Filtered expansion set_ means after filtering out certain vocabs (e.g. RxNorm extension).
+I think this is the set of all of the nodes we ultimately want to display, with the exception of _missing in-betweens_, which we will find and add later.

+**Missing in-betweens**: (i) Concepts that were not included in the original expansion at the time of the OMOP vocabulary version when the cset definition was created, but do show up in expansions in subsequent versions. (ii) When creating a single graph for more than 1 concept set, these are concepts that would exist in between any connecting paths between these concept sets.

+**Final/display hierarchy/graph**: The hierarchy / subgraph that object that wil be displayed in the browser.

+**Final/display node set**: All of the nodes in _final/display hierarchy/graph_.

+**Nodes of interest (deprecated?)**: I think Siggie originally came up with this term but I don't know if they are still using it.
+I think we should deprecate because it is ambiguous.
+"Of interest" means different things in different situations.
+This could be (a) all of the as all of the concept set members after expansion.
+Includes orphans if they are part of those concept set members.
+Or (b), 'a', minus concepts from filtered out vocabs (e.g. RxNorm Extension).
+It could also be (c) 'b', plus any missing in-betweens we'd find later.

 ## Graph display for hierarchical table of concepts

 ### Requirements

-1. Display hierarchical list of all concepts of interest (i.e., in codesets of interest and possibly others found by search or vocab nav)
+1. **Create hierarchy**: Display hierarchical list of all concepts of interest
+  - **Concepts of interest**: in codesets of interest, possibly others found by search or vocab nav (@Sigfried 1/24 can you eleborate on that?).
-   a.
-Fill in gaps where included concepts are descendants of others but in-between nodes are not included.
-That is,
-      if we have unconnected graph, separate components, we would like to find if there are nodes in the graph that would connect them.
-But now (unlike previous versions), we don't want to find ancestors of root nodes to connect stuff.
-3. Performance
+  - **Filter vocabs**: Filter out concepts from certain vocabs, e.g. RxNorm extension
+  - **Show only n concepts**: Limit number of concepts displayed to help w/ performance
+  - **Add missing in-betweens**
+  - **All concepts from multiple csets in single hierarchy**
+2. **Performance**
-   - Within specific time (e.g., 20 seconds)
+   - Within specific time (e.g. <20 seconds for even largest csets)
    - Backend, frontend, user experience
       - Dynamic hide/display to allow for large sets of concepts
-4. Ordering of nodes
+3. Ordering of nodes
    - sibs: E.g. alphabetical, n descendants, patient/record counts

 ### Algorithm
-Accept input:
-   - list of codeset_ids
-   - optionally, extra concept_ids
+Input params:
+   - `codeset_ids: List[int]`
+   - `concept_ids: List[int] = None`  (optional)
-   - parameters:
+   - more parameters:
-     - vocabs to hide
+     - `vocabs_to_hide: List[str] = None`
      - other stuff to hide
+     - `maximum_depth: int`
+     - `maximum_nodes: int`
-     - maximum depth, maximum nodes, ...
+     - ...
-1. Transform codeset_ids to concept_ids...
+1. Transform `codeset_ids` to `concept_ids`...
 2. Find all roots of subgraph (...)
+3. Any steps in between?
+4. Construct hierarchy
+5. Gap filling
+6. Dynamic subgraph: Display only n (~2,000) nodes

+#### Gap filling
+We thought there would be a separate sub-algorithm for this, but if I'm correct, this should actually automatically be done by the "construct hierarchy" algorithm.

+Description:
+Fill in gaps where included concepts are descendants of others but in-between nodes are not included.
+That is, if we have unconnected graph, separate components, we would like to find if there are nodes in the graph that would connect them.
+But now (unlike previous versions), we don't want to find ancestors of root nodes to connect stuff.

-#### Requirement 1.a.
+#### Construct hierarchy
-ideas:
+**Considerations**
+- Where I have `Set[Node]` or `List[Node]`, perhaps the `int` `concept_id`/`Node.id` is just as well or better.
+Not sure.

+**Input params**
+- `leaf_nodes: Set[Node] `: IDK if this is as simple as using a pre-existing `networkx` or if it requires more coding on our part.
+Siggie probably already knows how to do this.
+- `expansion_set: Set[Node]`: See: _expansion set_ in 'terminology' section at top.
+I think this will be the same nodes as the as `concept_ids` that are passed to or created in the general _Algorithm_.

+**Returns**
+- `graph: Graph`: The resulting graph / hierarchy.
+- `missing_in_betweens: Set[Node]`: Or `Set[int]` if it suffices just to have the `concept_id`.
+I'm not sure if this will be needed for the rest of the Python algorithm, or will simply be returned to JS in order to display these differently.

+**Declare variables**
+- `components: Dict[int, Graph]`, where `int` is the `Node.id` of its root, or some arbitrary number.
+I think this will consist of networkx Graph objects?
+I may be totally wrong here, but the way I see this algorithm working is that we start with 0 subgraph components.
+As we traverse leaf nodes and hit roots, we will have built a component, and we add it to this list.
+As we progress, we'll be connecting and merging these until at the end we've connected everything and there is only 1 subgraph component left, and that is our finished hierarchy.
+- `nodes_traversed: Set[Node] = set()`: This is all of the Node in all of the subgraphs in `components`.
+We only need to add entries to this once determined we are done creating a component and are adding it to `components`.
+This will be used later to check if we've already traversed a node so that we don't do so again.

+**Algorithm**
+`for node in leaf_nodes`:
+  - for each `node`'s parent nodes `n`:  <-- this needs to be a recursive function
+    - I think we need to store the path as we are recursing here.
+I guess we could be building up a Graph object, in which case we could call this 'component'.
+That would be better if we can.
+But if not then I guess this would be a `List[Node]` .
+    - `if n in nodes_traversed:`
+      - I think here we need to connect this path to an existing graph in `components`, because we don't need to traverse any further.
+If the 'path' that we've been building up is not already a Graph object, we need to convert it too one.
+      If it can't be connected to any graphs in `components`, it needs to be added to it.
+The dictionary key would be the ID of its root node.
+      - `node_component_lookup`
+      - `continue`
+    - Otherwise this will keep going until we hit the top of the hierarchy: and can't go any higher, we need to figure out what part of the path needs to be discarded.
+So we descend back down until we find the first node that is in our expansion_set.
+We discard everything above that.
+And below and including that, we save this subgraph object by adding to `components`.
+    - `if node not in expansion_set:` `missing_in_betweens.add(n)`
+    - `nodes_traversed.add(n)`
+    - Recurse: _for each `node`'s parent nodes `n`:_

+Somehow at the end we have to combine any remaining uncombined subgraphs in `components` into a single graph.

+ideas 2024/01/24 ~11am _(I don't know if these are still relevant after coding up the above psuedo code algorithm so leaving here)_:
    - Find path between each node and all the nodes in other components -- will probably be too slow
    - If node has descendants=True, its descendants should already be connected to anything the root is connected to -- **except** if vocabulary has changed and connecting nodes have become non-standard